covidinnovations/covidinnovations/www/content/about/_index.md

 draft: false
 ---

 Covid Tenders is a non-profit initiative launched by a group of volunteers.
-It was started by Basile Verhulst < https://www.linkedin.com/in/basile-verhulst-a258a46b/> who has founded several high-tech startups in Asia and Paris in the past.
+It was started by [Basile Verhulst](https://www.linkedin.com/in/basile-verhulst-a258a46b/) who has founded several high-tech startups in Asia and Paris in the past.

-It is an initiative launched and supported by the French Tech Community in Asia < https://hk.lafrenchtech.com/>.
+It is an initiative launched and supported by the [French Tech Community in Asia]( https://hk.lafrenchtech.com/).
 La French Tech is a unique movement bringing together startups, investors, policymakers and community builders to foster the growth of the startup ecosystem in France and across the world.